mgjeon/jaxpi/examples/adv/README.md

 To replicate these results, use the following command:

 ```
-python3 main.py --config/sota.py
+python main.py --config ./configs/sota.py
 ```

-Once training is complete, use the following command to acquire the final predicted error and its corresponding visualization:
+After training, edit the following line in the configuration file to get the final predicted error and visualization.

 ```
-python3 main.py --config/sota.py --mode=eval
+config.mode = "eval"
 ```

 The best relative $L^2$ error is  $6.884\times 10^{-4}$.
 The figure below shows the exact solution, prediction, and absolute error.